cockroachdb/docs/v21.1/cockroach-userfile-upload.md

 Currently in v21.1 and prior, it's [not possible to use `cockroach userfile upload` recursively](#known-limitation) when uploading a directory of files.
 When you need to upload a directory (such as a backup) to `userfile` storage, it is possible to programmatically upload your files.

 The following example uses `userfile` storage and its features to backup a database and then restore it to a cluster.
-When quick testing is required, or, to protect against accidental loss of data, this workflow provides a way to recover in those scenarios when using `userfile` as your storage option.
+This workflow provides a way to recover backup data when using `userfile` as your storage option.

 {{site.data.alerts.callout_info}}
 Only database and table-level backups are possible when using `userfile` as storage.
-Restoring cluster-level backups will not work because `userfile` data is stored in the `defaultdb` database, and you cannot restore a cluster with existing table data.
+Restoring [cluster-level backups](backup.html#backup-a-cluster) will not work because `userfile` data is stored in the `defaultdb` database, and you cannot restore a cluster with existing table data.
 {{site.data.alerts.end}}

 After connecting to the cluster that contains the data you would like to backup, run the [`BACKUP`](backup.html) statement: